WebDevStudios/NextGen-Public-Uploader/readme.txt

 Special thanks to Patrick McCoy for his help.

+[Pluginize](https://pluginize.com/?utm_source=next-gen&utm_medium=text&utm_campaign=wporg) was launched in 2016 by [WebDevStudios](https://webdevstudios.com/) to promote, support, and house all of their [WordPress products](https://pluginize.com/shop/?utm_source=next-gen&utm_medium=text&utm_campaign=wporg).
+Pluginize is not only creating new products for WordPress all the time, but also provides [ongoing support and development for WordPress community favorites like CPTUI](https://wordpress.org/plugins/custom-post-type-ui/), [CMB2](https://wordpress.org/plugins/cmb2/), and more.

 == Screenshots ==

 1. Sample use in front-end (placed below gallery and in sidebar)